olcf/hands-on-with-summit/challenges/Python_Conda_Basics/README.md

 $ conda create -p /ccsopen/proj/<YOUR_PROJECT_ID>/<YOUR_USER_ID>/conda_envs/ascent/py3711-ascent python=3.7.11
 ```

+The "-p" flag specifies the desired path and name of your new virtual environment.
 The directory structure is case sensitive, so be sure to insert "<YOUR_PROJECT_ID>" as lowercase.
-The "-p" flag specifies the desired path and name of your new virtual environment.
+Directories will be created if they do not exist already (provided you have write-access in that location).
 Instead, one can solely use the `--name <your_env_name>` flag which will automatically use your $HOME directory.

 > NOTE: It is highly recommended to create new environments in the "Project Home" directory (on Ascent, this is `/ccsopen/proj/<YOUR_PROJECT_ID>/<YOUR_USER_ID>`).